whistlegraph/aesthetic-computer/README.txt

     - [] Poem will implement TextInput, but not the prompt system.

 *** Polishing ***
-- [] Shouldn't be able to load the prompt from the prompt / pressing the [`] shortcut stops the letters from loading / gets weird.
 - [] NaskjdlkjsETWORK FAILURE
 - [👱‍♀️] Add painting include support and images to front-facing bots. (`gargoyle`, `liar` … )
 - [] Add name to top left corner of all bots.